EnumeratedDev/bpm/README.md

 ## Package Creation

-Package creation is simplified using the bpm-utils package which contains helper scripts for creating and archiving packages
+Package creation is simplified using the bpm-utils package which contains helper scripts for creating packages

 Learn more here: https://git.enumerated.dev/bubble-package-manager/bpm-utils